We are governed by a board of Trustees.

 Charlotte become a LPW Board Member in September 2015, after completing the youth board, which gave her a lot of experience and skills to be a board member.

-Hugo first encountered Leicester Print Workshop on arriving in the city, when we exhibited our Small Print show upstairs at The City Gallery in the winter of 2005.
+Hugo first encountered LPW on arriving in the city in 2005, when we exhibited our Small Print show upstairs at The City Gallery.
 He has been an admirer ever since, and is now thrilled to be a trustee.